garystorey/NpmGlobalPackages/README.md

 # Npm Global Packages

-A repo to hold all of the npm utilities that I would normally be installed globally.
-Instead I add this projects `/node_modules/.bin` to my `PATH` variable.
+A repo to hold all of the npm utilities that I would normally install globally.
+Instead, I add this projects `/node_modules/.bin` to my `PATH` variable.

 Currently includes:

-- Create-React-App
+- Create React App
 - Gatsby CLI
 - ESLint
 - Prettier